How to 3X Your MuleSoft Development Speed using MCP Server — April 23, 2026

 Azure Dev Ops is one of the leading Dev Ops tools of choice for most organizations trying to cover the entire application life cycle.
 One of the key requirements for Dev Ops tools is to integrate and provide a way to maintain MuleSoft code quality and security for the applications going through the Dev Ops platform.
 In this article, we are going to cover the steps required to set up Azure Dev Ops to use MuleSoft code quality analysis using IZ Analyzer.

-Graphical user interface Description automatically generated with medium confidence
+Description automatically generated with medium confidence

 Background: